zola-25/zola-25.github.io/_posts/2023-04-01-oauth2-auth-code-flow.md

     **expires_in** - The number of seconds this Access Token is valid for, so here it's valid for 1 hour before it expires, at which point the Client App can no longer access the protected resources.

-    *refresh_token* - The Refresh Token can be used to obtain a new Access Token when the issued one expires - they are covered in detail in the [following section](#maintaining-client-app-authorization).
-They are optional depending on the OAuth implementation an application use case - they may not be present in the JSON.
+    **refresh_token** - The Refresh Token can be used to obtain a new Access Token when the issued one expires - they are covered in detail in the [following section](#maintaining-client-app-authorization).
+They are optional depending on the OAuth implementation and application use case - they may not be present in the JSON.

     This JSON data is stored on the server and associated with the user.